Sebastian Korda: 2024: Masters doubles title, top 20 in singles

 He recorded his 100th win at the 2024 Open 13 Provence over qualifier Hugo Grenier.
 He lost to second seed Grigor Dimitrov in the second round.

 At the 2024 Mutua Madrid Open, Korda won the men's doubles title with Australian Jordan Thompson.
 It was Korda's first ATP level doubles title.

 At the beginning of the grass court season at the 2024 Libéma Open in 's-Hertogenbosch he reached his seventh final, becoming the first American in the championship match since 1996.
 He lost to top seed Alex de Minaur in straight sets.

 At the 2024 Queen's Club Championships he defeated Karen Khachanov, and third seed Grigor Dimitrov in three sets, to reach back-to-back grass court quarterfinals.
 Following reaching the semifinals with a win over qualifier Rinky Hijikata also in three sets, he reached the top 20 in the rankings.
 Korda and his father Petr became the first father/son duo to rank in the Top 20.

 Korda won his second ATP single title and the first 500 title at the Washington Open.
 Korda defeated 5th seed Frances Tiafoe in the semifinal and 7th seed Jordan Thompson in the quarterfinals.
 In the final match, Korda beat Flavio Cobolli in three sets, to win the title 32 years after his father Petr Korda.
 They became the first father-son tandem to win the same ATP Tour event.

-He reached the semifinals of a Masters at the 2024 National Bank Open for the first time in his career, defeating local wildcard Vasek Pospisil by retirement and upsetting ninth seed Taylor Fritz, sixth seed Casper Ruud with a walkover and second seed Alexander Zverev, his second career top 5 win.
+Korda reached the semifinals of a Masters 1000 for the first time in his career, at the 2024 National Bank Open, Canada, defeating wildcard entrant and local player Vasek Pospisil by retirement and upsetting ninth seed Taylor Fritz, sixth seed Casper Ruud with a walkover and second seed Alexander Zverev, his second career top 5 win.
 As a result he reached the top 15 in the rankings.

-2025: Adelaide final, injury
+2025: ATP final, injury

-Korda reached the final at the 2025 Adelaide International, losing to Félix Auger-Aliassime in three sets.
+Korda reached the final at the 2025 Adelaide International, losing to fifth seed Félix Auger-Aliassime in three sets.

 Following a two-and-a-half-month recovery from a stress fracture in his right shin—and after dropping to world No. 86 and missing Wimbledon, he returned in August at the 2025 Winston-Salem Open where he made it to the semifinal but withdrew before the match due to illness.
 The following week he retired early during his first round match against Cameron Norrie at the 2025 US Open.

+2026: ATP title, win over World No. 1

+Korda defeated Tommy Paul at the 2026 Delray Beach Open to win his third ATP title.

+At the 2026 Miami Open Korda defeated top seed and world No. 1 Carlos Alcaraz to reach the fourth round.